These loans for health professionals were designed to support Maine students and help meet Maine’s workforce needs.

 How to Apply

-- The application for the Maine Veterinary Medicine Loan Program is online only.
-You will not be able to save an application in progress and return to it later—once you begin the application, you’ll need to complete it.
-For this reason, we recommend you have all of the documents required to complete your application ready to upload in .pdf format before you begin:
+1. The application for the Maine Veterinary Medicine Loan Program must be completed and submitted online.
+You will not be able to save an application in progress and return to it later -once you begin the application, you will need to complete it.

-- Essay (See application checklist for topic and requirements.)
+• Essay (see application guidelines for topic and requirements)

-- The application link below will direct you to FAME’s online application system
+3. The application link below will direct you to FAME’s online application system.

 Loan Forgiveness